JonKerridge/clusterFramework/Readme.md

 There is 1 emit node using 2 workers (or cores).
 The constructor for the Emit object requires two int parameters.
-The first worker get the values [0,100] and the second gets [100,200].
+The first worker gets the values [0,100] and the second gets [100,200].
 There is one work cluster comprising 1 node and uses 4 cores (workers).
 The method that is called in the emitted object is called  *updateMethod*, and it uses the int parameter value [500].
 The same parameter value is passed to all the workers.

 All parameters, in all cases,
 are passed as elements of a List so that any number and type of parameters can be passed as required.

 The collect cluster comprises a single node with one worker (core) process.
 All the data processed by the application will be saved in a file called *Test3Results*.

 The following is the DSL specification for an application that uses both source and work data files.